Skip to main content

 3 mentions Positive Neutral Negative

-Players initially found the grinding aspect of the game engaging and enjoyable, particularly during competitions, but recent experiences have led to a sense of stagnation and tedium, diminishing the overall excitement.
+Players initially found the grinding aspect of the game engaging and enjoyable, particularly during competitions, but recent feedback indicates that it has become tedious and has significantly slowed down, detracting from the overall experience.

 • “This was a really fantastic concept, that had a really promising start, but things have been coming to a grinding halt over the last few months.”